ETOSPHERES-Labs/etopay-sdk/docs/docs/Dashboard/Dashboard.md

 ## Configuring Secrets

 To use any of the supported [KYC providers](../SDK%20Modules/KYC%20Onboarding.md) for enabling Know Your Customer (KYC) on your instance, visit the _Secrets_ tab under _Project Settings_.
-On this page, you can enter your access credentials for respective provider.
-Note that you need to do this for the `live` and `test` instace separately.
+On this page, you can enter your access credentials for the respective provider.
+Note that you need to do this for the `live` and `test` instance separately.
 If you need to rotate the credentials you can update them at any time, but you need to provide all values every time you save.

 ???+ info